 Some of us like to take multiple pictures of the same subject from slightly different angles just to be sure.
 Most of these repeat photos don’t end up being used and just lie there in our hard drives, never to be seen again.

 Assistant finds those repeat photos and automatically creates sets and collages.
-So the next time you go on a selfie rage and you and your bff start go ballistic with the shutter key, you will end up selecting that sole perfect photo that would eventually go up on your Instagram page and Google Photos will nicely sort and keep the rest ready for you to find and use them again.
+So the next time you go on a selfie rage and you and your BFF start go ballistic with the shutter key, you will end up selecting that sole perfect photo that would eventually go up on your Instagram page and Google Photos will nicely sort and keep the rest ready for you to find and use them again.

 Along with these it can also it detects images that are similar and if possible, stitches them together to create panoramas.
 Even if the idea to snap a panorama never crossed your mind, that’s how smart the Assistant is.
+Learn about 70 useful voice commands for the Google Assistant.

 Google Photos allows sharing your photos to be quick and painless as well.
 Simply clicking on the “Share” icon and you can choose whether you want to upload to Google+, Facebook, or Twitter, or opt for a shareable link.
-Along with this you can add predefined tags within the app itself so the task of personally tagging each person is handled by the Google Photos app itself.
+Along with this, you can add predefined tags within the app itself so the task of personally tagging each person is handled by the Google Photos app itself.

 Google Photos makes your photos easy to search and returns accurate results based on content, location, faces, dates, tags, etc.